xytovl/steam-runtime-tools/bin/launch-client.md

     that is running inside a Steam Linux Runtime container, so that the *COMMAND* is run outside the container in approximately the same execution environment as the script that launches the Steam client.
-    The Steam Runtime 1 'scout' and Steam Runtime 1½ 'heavy' library stacks that are used to run major components of the Steam client will usually **not** be present in the **LD_LIBRARY_PATH** for commands run like this.
+    The Steam Runtime 1 'scout' library stack that is used to run major components of the Steam client will usually **not** be present in the **LD_LIBRARY_PATH** for commands run like this.